 We provide these types of face to face services:

-One-on-one counseling services are offered to help people address concerns in several areas.
+Individual Therapy: One-on-one counseling services are offered to help people address concerns in several areas.
 These areas can include, but are not limited to, depression, anxiety, suicidal thoughts, anger issues, aging, death and dying, sexual assault, disordered eating, interpersonal relationship concerns, substance abuse, stress management and academic concerns.
 The following issues are frequently treated by our consultants:

 - Multi-Cultural Issues— We have issues in the world today around respecting each other’s expression of all our different, racial, sexual, religious, and gender identities.
 Because of the stress we experience, we could often benefit from supportive and affirming mental health work.